Spanish nurse becomes first to contract Ebola outside West Africa

 "We have started studying all of the contacts the patient had since her symptoms began, including the health professionals who have been treating her," Alemany said.
 The nurse's husband was also being monitored, he said.

-Scientists tracking the Ebola epidemic in West Africa and analysing air traffic data have predicted a high risk of a case being imported unwittingly into Europe before the end of this month.
+Scientists tracking the Ebola epidemic in West Africa and analyzing air traffic data have predicted a high risk of a case being imported unwittingly into Europe before the end of this month.

 The first Ebola case to be diagnosed in the United States was identified last week in a man from Liberia, who U.S. health officials say is now in a critical condition.